 Moderate lifting days can incorporate exercises like bench press, cable rows and all arm exercises such as bicep curls, tricep pushdowns, side raises, etc.

 Once in every 1-2 weeks, you can have a re-feed day, where you consume calories at maintenance or slightly above maintenance (200—300 calories).
 You may or may not include junk foods on this day.

-On low carbohydrate days, fibre intake will also be reduced.
-Make sure to consume high-fibre foods and supplements (isabgol) and drink plenty of water to prevent constipation and dehydration.
+On low carbohydrate days, fiber intake will also be reduced.
+Make sure to consume high-fiber foods and supplements (isabgol) and drink plenty of water to prevent constipation and dehydration.